Vultra-Technologies/Agile-Alpha/README.md

 Please make sure to INSTALL (Not try) Vubuntu before giving feedback.
 Please Check Release Notes (Three Paragraphs Below) to see all pre-installed software.).

-What to expect in Alpha 1.2 (Next Major Version): Updated Boot Logo, Updated Installer, More Software, Bug Fixes
+What to expect in Alpha 1.3 (Next Major Version): Updated Boot Logo, Updated Dash, Appearance set to Dark,  More Software, Bug Fixes

 I am using Cubic on Ubuntu to make this flavor.
 (I am basically chrooting into the environment.).